Do you understand the importance of praising an employee for a job well done?

 9. Shout out on social media

 Simply post a pic of your employees on social media and brag about their achievements.
 Employees naturally spend a huge amount of time on various social media platforms.
 Let them flaunt their recognition on these platforms.
+You can use various social media posting tools to help you with it.

 10. Lunch with CEO